Get answers to all your questions about your credit score and the OneScore app, explained in a simple and easy to understand format.

 Credit report errors are classified into 3 categories – Identity Errors – Credit reports are based on information received from banks and NBFCs in India, hence some errors like your residential/office address might be out of date as your bank/NBFC has not reported this information to Experian, CIBIL or Equifax.
 Usually this information has no impact on your credit score.
 Another case is when you share the same name with another bank customer and the records get switched due to a clerical error.
 This can have a significant impact on your credit score hence it is best to get such reporting errors corrected.
 Incorrect Account Information – This mostly occurs when your current or previous lender provides incorrect details or the credit bureau makes a mistake when processing the information received.
 Common examples include incorrect loan account balance, incorrect credit card limit, mistakes in loan origination date, etc. Fraudulent Accounts – This is the most serious type of error and it does not result from reporting or typographical errors.
 This can only occur if you are a victim of identity theft and someone is taking loans or opening new credit card accounts using your information such as PAN card number and ID card.
 You definitely need to report this to your bank and current lenders as well as get in touch with the credit bureau to get these details rectified.

 Most of the other companies who provide free scores, are loan aggregators.
 They identify consumers with high scores and then share the data with their partners.
 This results in spam and unsolicited calls.
-Other companies don’t share the data with partners but offer their own solutions.
 We at FPL on the other hand provide you your score along with custom insights specific to you.
-Also, we have not taken any permission to call you or read your messages or any other social media profile.
-Our financial products when launched will only connect with you via the app and for that too you have an option to stay away from.
-We promise great insights and No Spam, Free for life.
+Also, our OneScore app does not ask you for any permissions at all.
+Our financial products when launched will only connect with you via the app and there is no compulsion on your part to use those products/services.

 We aim to make money from future products and services that we desire to launch through the app.